KeithDonaldson/ArchSimDB/README.md

 This is the source code for ArchSimDB.
 ArchSimDB is a tool designed for Computer Architects that allows them to take raw simulator output files -- specfically Flexus at this time -- and compare and visuliase this data easily.
 The aim of the project is to create a tool that will significantly cut down the amount of time (and potentially errors) currently involved in taking large amounts of raw data and comparing it with other raw data.

-**Note**: All following instructions are given for *nix systems only as this software has only been tested on *nix systems.
+**Note**: All following instructions are given for *nix systems only (Mac OS X included) as this software has only been tested on *nix systems.
 Python 3 is used throughout, and ArchSimDB will not work with Python 2.

 ## Download and Installing ArchSimDB